Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 - How long do the benefits of red light therapy last?

 The effects from red light therapy are temporary.
-Generally, it takes about 7 to 10 sessions to see results, though you may feel the benefits prior to that.
+Generally, it takes about 7 to 10 sessions to see results, though many say they feel the benefits before that.
 Once stopped, your cells will again go back to their normal pre-exposure status meaning fine lines and such will return after about three months.
 Other benefits may continue for longer or may be permanent.

 - Where can I learn more about Red Light Therapy?